 - “I loved a Starbucks gift card.
 Useful and a nice treat on someone else's expense.”

-- “Gift card for a massage and last year I got a date night packet with a gift card to the movies, dinner and mall so I could buy myself something new before date night.
-I do appreciate it all.“
+- “Gift card for a massage and last year I got a date night packet with a gift card to the movies, dinner and mall so I could buy myself something new before date night.“

 - “Yes, gift cards to the spa!!
-I loved it when the whole class went in together on a gift -- like a spa gift card.
+I loved it when the whole class went in together on a gift.
 I even got a $200 gift card to Target once (obviously a class gift).
 Loved that too!!”

 - “My class pulled together and got me a GC for the mall.
 I was able to buy my first Florida winter coat with it since I didn't own one. “